Training Bursary FAQs

 Do I need to have found a trainer before applying?

-Ideally you will have a good idea of the training that you need to achieve your outcomes and a well planned application is more likely to be successful.
+Yes, you will need to have a firm idea of the training that you need in order to achieve your outcomes including contact details for each.
+A well planned application is more likely to be successful.

 However, if you are new to a craft and struggling to find a trainer, Heritage Crafts may be able to offer assistance, but please get in touch well before the deadline.